stfc/HartreeParticleDSL/docs/HartreeParticleDSL.rst

 Inbuilt Kernels
 ---------------
-The inbuild kernels package contains a number of kernels available for use in HartreeParticleDSL code.
+The inbuilt kernels package contains a number of kernels available for use in HartreeParticleDSL code.
 These can just be imported and invoked without the need to specify any extra functionality.
 If they require the particle or config to contain specific fields, those will be documented